eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 [!]  no changes were applied, run again with '--approve' to apply the changes
 ```

-Additioanlly, to delete the existing OIDC provider trust relationship from all IAM Roles, run the command with `--remove-oidc-provider-trust-relationship` flag, e.g.
+Additionally, to delete the existing OIDC provider trust relationship from all IAM Roles, run the command with `--remove-oidc-provider-trust-relationship` flag, e.g.

 ```
 eksctl utils migrate-to-pod-identity --cluster my-cluster --approve --remove-oidc-provider-trust-relationship